tomkerkhove/promitor/docs/configuration/v2.x/azure-authentication.md

  the authentication.
 - **User-assigned Managed Identity** - Use a pre-created Azure AD identity but let Azure handle the authentication for you

+> ⚠ In order to use managed identity, your Kubernetes cluster must be hosted on Microsoft Azure to leverage this.

 ## Permission Overview

 ### Required permissions for Azure Monitor